-First, there is no evidence that higher minimum wages reduce poverty or receipt of public assistance.
-The evidence is in the opposite direction; all the estimates indicate that the longer-run effect of higher minimum wages is to increase poverty and reliance on public assistance, and three of the four estimates are statistically significant.
+Some findings differ across the alternative disadvantage measures we use, while some are more similar.
+However, in our view, a few key general results emerge.
+First, there is little evidence that higher minimum wages reduce poverty or receipt of public assistance.
+The evidence is generally in the opposite direction; most of the estimates indicate that the longer-run effect of higher minimum wages is to increase poverty and reliance on public assistance, and the estimates are often statistically significant.

 Second, we do not find strong evidence of longer-term beneficial effects of the EITC, despite some evidence of positive employment effects of the EITC.
 The point estimates for employment are always positive - and larger and statistically significant only for the share black specification.
-For this latter specification, the point estimates indicate reductions in poverty and public assistance, but neither estimate is statistically significant.
-However, in other specifications, especially when we allow national changes in the EITC to influence the estimates of relative effects on disadvantaged tracts, we find evidence that the more generous EITC reduced poverty for the share black disadvantage measure, and the share on public assistance for both measures of disadvantage.
+For this share black specification, the point estimates indicate reductions in poverty and public assistance, but neither estimate is statistically significant.